kwokyto/a-safe-space/README.md

 Broadcasts the admins message as `uspadmin` to all students in the system.
 This could be used to convey messages about downtime, or promotions for Love, USP events.

-### `/adminremove <NUSNET ID> <password>`
+### `/adminremove <NUSNET ID>`

-Unregisters the user with a certain NUSNET ID.
+Unregisters the student with a certain NUSNET ID.
-This is to ensure that admins can easily remove any user that may be causing distress in the chat.
+This is to ensure that admins can easily remove any student that may be causing distress in the chat.

-The password used here is different from the password used in `/register`, and should only be known by the admin.
+### `/adminregister <NUSNETID>`

+Creates a registration command for a student.
+This is to simplify the registration process, where the admin can send the entire command to the student.

 ## FAQs